rydland/autolif/README.md

 # AutoLiF by God v1.0 [WIP]
 Automated Scripts for LiF.
 Library created by github.com/rydland - God Almighty - [STEAM_0:0:7572].
 # Instructions
+1. Navigate to https://github.com/rydland/AutoLiF & download my macros.
 1. Download & Install VoiceAttack: https://voiceattack.com/Default.aspx#download-1
 2. Launch VoiceAttack
 3. Select the 'Import Profile' item in the profile list.
 4. Browse to the .vap-file you've downloaded from my github.
 5. Select the profile and click, 'Open'.
-6. Your profile is now imported.
+6. Your profile with my macros is now imported.
-7. Execute scripts/commands by pressing the hotkeys for corresponding features.
+7. You can execute macros by pressing hotkeys for the corresponding features.
 # Changelogs
 25/03/2019
 1. Project created.